Experiment Configuration Reference#

 Searcher#

 The searcher section defines how the experiment’s hyperparameter space will be explored.
 To run an experiment that trains a single trial with fixed hyperparameters, specify the single searcher and specify constant values for the model’s hyperparameters.
 Otherwise, HPE Machine Learning Development Environment supports three different hyperparameter search algorithms: adaptive_asha, random, and grid.
-To define your own hyperparameter search algorithm, specify the custom searcher.
-For more information about custom search algorithms, see Custom Search Methods.

 The name of the hyperparameter search algorithm to use is configured via the name field; the remaining fields configure the behavior of the searcher and depend on the searcher being used.
 For example, to configure a random hyperparameter search that trains 5 trials for 1000 batches each: